Roaring blaze engulfs Taradale house and cars - NZ Herald

-The fire, at a property in Avondale Rd, which extends from Taradale to Greenmeadows, the house was reported by Fire and Emergency New Zealand to be "well alight" when the first crew from the Taradale Volunteer Fire Brigade arrived after the alarm was raised at 6.12am.
+The fire happened at a property in Avondale Rd, between Blenheim St and Osier Rd.

+Fire and Emergency New Zealand reported it to be "well alight" when the first crew from the Taradale Volunteer Fire Brigade arrived after the alarm was raised at 6.12am.

-Video captured at the scene showed a fireball stretching as far at the property's fence when the flames were at their peak.
+Video captured at the scene showed a fireball stretching as far as the property's fence when the flames were at their peak.

-An hour later a Fire and Emergency NZ shift manager said three other appliances and crews from Napier and Hastings had been involved in fighting the blaze, which has now been contained.

 AdvertisementAdvertise with NZME.

+A Fire and Emergency NZ spokesman said three other appliances and crews from Napier and Hastings had been involved in fighting the blaze, which was contained by 7.30am.

-No one was in the house when the crews arrived, but the quick hold the fire had taken was evident by the pall of smoke visible across Napier in the still morning air, from at least as far away as Whirinaki, 20 kilometres to the north.
+No-one was in the house when the crews arrived, but the quick hold the fire had taken was evident by the pall of smoke visible across Napier in the still morning air, from at least as far away as Whirinaki, 20km to the north.
 No one was reported to have been injured.

 A resident who lives nearby said he heard two loud bangs.